 Even if both tools achieve the same goal for its users, they have different features and functions that cater to specific Amazon sellers.
 Therefore, choosing between the two is not a matter of finding out which one is the most popular.
 Your choice is dictated by which between the two fits your needs and user habits.
 Thankfully, we are here to compare and contrast the features of both tools so you can see how each tool operates and which one you think is better for you.

 The following topics below covers the variables I will use to pit the tools against each other.

 As mentioned, the goal of using these tools is to help you find the product to sell on Amazon that will yield you the most profit.
-You can achieve this by looking at the best-selling products right now, their estimated monthly sales and revenue, the number of reviews, sales history, product information, and more.
+You can achieve this by looking at the best-selling products right now, their estimated monthly sales and revenue, the number of reviews, sales history, how many sales, product information, and more.

 Comparing both tools at the onset, the standard version of ASINspector provides accurate details to all information above for each product.
 This gives you complete data to figure out the best products in the market at the moment and create an even better product than that to get a share of the pie if that’s possible.
 If you’re a bookseller, you’ll appreciate additional information provided for the products so you can break down the data and make better choices moving forward.

 From the data provided by the standard version of ASINspector, the three important data aside from the basic ones mentioned above are the price comparison, frequently bought together, and net payout.
 The first lets you compare the product price on Amazon across different online marketplaces (eBay, Walmart, etc.).
 Frequently bought together shows you other products that customers of the product in question also purchased.
 The last one shows you the net profit and ROI of the product after fees if you plan on selling it anytime soon.
 Using the information here, you can measure the initial investment you need to spend on the product.
 You can also think of adjacent products that you can add to your brand if you plan to expand soon.